Hermine Patricia Tomaïno Ndam Njoya: Political career

-Tomaïno Ndam Njoya is the president of the Cameroonian Democratic Union (UDC) she became involved in politics in 1991 and participated in opposition marches calling for a return to multipartism.
+Tomaïno Ndam Njoya is the president of the Cameroon Democratic Union (UDC) she became involved in politics in 1991 and participated in opposition marches calling for a return to multipartism.

 She joined the UDC at its inception in 1991.
 She was elected as a member of parliament to the National Assembly for Noun in the 2007 legislative elections.

 She served as the secretary of the Committee on Constitutional Laws, Human Rights and Freedoms, Justice, Legislation, and Regulation at the National Assembly of Cameroon.

 She was the spokesperson for UDC deputies in the National Assembly from 2007-2020.
 As a member of parliament she was member of the Bureau of the National Assembly, member of the Forum of Women in Africa and Spain for a Better World, member of the African Parliamentarian Union, and Member of Réseau Parlementaire pour la Promotion du Genre--REPAGE.

 Despite winning the municipal and legislative elections Member of Parliament in 2020, Hon.
 Tomaïno Ndam Njoya gave up her seat and chose to become municipal councillor of the City of Foumban and subsequently Mayor of the city of Foumban.

 She was elected Regional Councilor of the Western Region, and is the spokesperson of the councilors from the Noun Division from 2020 until the present.

 She is the president of the union of Noun Division mayors, Syndicat des Communes du Noun--SYNCONOUN.

 She is the spokesperson of the Platform of Opposition leaders for the amendment of the Electoral Code.

 Professional career

-Hon.
-Tomaïno Ndam Njoya is a specialist in organizational training and has coordinated several programs and projects, including the HIV/AIDS and Children Task Force at the World Conference of Religions for Peace/Hope for African Children Initiative and the PACDDU program, Cameroon-European Union cooperation.
+Ndam Njoya is a specialist in organizational training and has coordinated several programs and projects, including the HIV/AIDS and Children Task Force at the World Conference of Religions for Peace/Hope for African Children Initiative and the PACDDU program, Cameroon-European Union cooperation.

 She is also an entrepreneur.
 Committed to promoting the coffee industry in Africa, she is the president of the Association of Cameroonian Women in Coffee (AFECC).
 Since 2013, she has also served as the president of the Gender Promotion Committee at the Agency for Robusta Coffee in Africa and Madagascar (ACRAM).